kubernetes/dashboard/docs/design/thirdpartyresources.md

 [Third Party
 Resources](https://kubernetes.io/docs/user-guide/thirdpartyresources/) are a
-special type of resource that allow end users to extend Kubernetes by adding new object types each with it's own URL endpoint in the API.
+special type of resource that allow end users to extend Kubernetes by adding new object types each with its own URL endpoint in the API.
 Third Party Resources are often used in conjunction with custom controllers to provide extra functionality.